Lincoln Battalion: 20th Battalion, 86th Brigade

 An American company served in the 20th International Battalion that was attached to the 86th Mixed Brigade.
 This unit fought on the Cordoba Front.
 Most of the American volunteers were transferred from the unit to the XVth Brigade before the Brunete Offensive.

 George Washington Battalion

 The Washington Battalion was the second American battalion.
 The unit was merged with the Lincoln Battalion during the Brunete Campaign.
 It was commanded by Mirko Marković, and its commissar was Dave Mates.

 MacKenzie-Papineau Battalion

 XV International Brigade Commanders, October 1937.

 Standing (L-R): Robert G. Thompson (Mackenzie–Papineau), Philip Detro (Lincoln-Washington), Garcia (24th).

 Seated: Paddy O'Daire (British), Aguila (24th).

-The Mac Paps, as they were known, formed as the number of Canadiens fighting in the Lincoln and Washington battalions grew.
-Established on July 1, 1937 (Canada Day) at first there were more American soldiers in the ranks than Canadiens, but that 3-1 ratio soon shifted and the Mac Paps ended with a roll call of over 1500 Canadiens.
+The Mac Paps, as they were known, formed as the number of Canadians fighting in the Lincoln and Washington battalions grew.
+Established on July 1, 1937 (Canada Day) at first there were more American soldiers in the ranks than Canadians, but that 3-1 ratio soon shifted and the Mac Paps ended with a roll call of over 1,500 Canadians.
 Its first commander was Robert G. Thompson, an American veteran of the Lincoln Battalion.
 Joseph Dallet, also American, was the first Commissar.